Community Choice Aggregation

 How Can You Help?

-Please come to town meeting on May 7 and vote YES on the warrant article about CCA.
+Please come to future informational sessions to learn more about aggregation.
 We’d also love your help spreading the word about what a huge benefit CCA would be for Sharon.
 Contact us to let us know you are interested.

-For more information and for documents to share, check out our printables.
+For more information and for documents to share, check out these printables.